frodef/nilan-cts600-homeassistant/README.md

 ### Communication breakdown?

-If you find that your control panel is unable to communicate with the ventilation unit, and you are certain the wiring is correct: The most likely culprit is the RS485 driver chip that sits on either end of the communication.
+If you find that your (physical) control panel is unable to communicate with the ventilation unit, and you are certain the wiring is correct: The most likely culprit is the RS485 driver chip that sits on either end of the communication.
 The chip is an [ADM483](https://www.analog.com/media/en/technical-documentation/data-sheets/ADM383.pdf) 8-pin SMD, which is a bit tricky but not impossible to replace for someone with a bit of experience with a soldering iron.
 I've had to